-This week's game preview is sponsored by The Security State Bank of Emery!
+This week's game preview is sponsored Hofer Physical Therapy of Bridgewater!

 It was slow going for the Seahawk offense in the opening round of the playoffs against Hot Springs.
 After amassing nearly 500 yards of total offense the week before at Beresford, Hot Springs held BEE to a season low 246 yards of offense.
 However, it was the BEE defense that made a few huge, and scoring, plays in the first half to gain momentum and shut out the Bison 36-0.